 For instance, it’s been a long day, you forgot to refrigerate the pumpkin, and it’s been sitting on the counter for 3 hours already.
 If that’s the case, it’s your call whether you toss it or refrigerate it.

 But if you accidentally left it out overnight, discard it no matter what.
 It’s no longer safe to eat, period.

 How To Tell If a Pumpkin Is Bad?

-It doesn’t look that bad, but when you cut it up, it shows a different story:
+It doesn’t look that bad, but when you cut it open, it shows a different story: